 As a school we are fortunate to have strong links with St Nicholas Church.
 We benefit greatly from regular visits to celebrate Christian festivals and to support learning in Religious Education, Geography, History and Art.

 Some Family Church Services take place in the school hall providing an opportunity for Sunday worship to take place in the heart of the village.
 'Messy Church' also takes place and is a time for younger children and the Church to come together and enjoy fun ways to worship and think about God.

-The Rector leads Worship on occasions and our children thoroughly enjoy these visits, which further extend their thinking, are an opportunity to ask deeper questions, reflect upon Christian values and how we behave towards one another.
+Clergy visit school each week to lead Worship with our older and youger children.
+The children thoroughly enjoy these visits which further extend the children's thinking, opportunity to ask questions, reflect upon our christian values and how we behave towards one another.